Chen Hsueh-ping: Legacy and assessment

 Huang said he remembered Chen because of this speech.
-Later, after Huang was expelled from school for assaulting a campus security guard, he managed to rush into Chen’s office to pour out his troubles.
-Chen not only listened but also recognized Huang’s sincerity and gave him a letter of recommendation, which allowed him to transfer to the Tainan Normal School.
+Later, after Huang was expelled from school for assaulting a campus security guard, he managed to rush into Chen's office to pour out his troubles.
+Chen not only listened but also recognized Huang's sincerity and gave him a letter of recommendation, which allowed him to transfer to the Tainan Normal School.

+In his diary, Chiang Ching-kuo named Chen Hsueh-ping, along with Kuo Chi (郭驥) and Ho Chung-han (賀衷寒), as key figures in Chen Cheng's inner circle, describing Chen Hsueh-ping as the "most insidious" among those he believed were orchestrating attacks against him.